alskkjj/CurseForge-Update-List-Getter/README.md

 # CurseForge-Update-List-Getter

-Get update list from curse forge update mail which you subscribed by Google Mail.
+Get update list from curse forge update mails which you have subscribed by Google Mail.

-to use google mail api, follow the guide line below.
+To use google mail api, follow the guideline below.

 **[Gmial API QuickStart](https://developers.google.com/gmail/api/quickstart/python)**

-place the __*credentials.json*__ file at root directory
+Place the __*credentials.json*__ file at root directory

-to use it
+To use it

 >`python3 main.py`

+To extend it to other email servers:

+Implement your own IQuerys, and make a main to install it Reimplement IFilter can filter other mails, also remember install it